LukeFF/nfc-reader-web/README.md

-nfc-reader-sap
+NFC Reader SAP WebService
 ==============

-aNFC Reader SAP WebService
+A NFC Reader that sends data to a SAP WebService